ahron-chet/NeptoonC2/README.md

 <div style="margin: 20px; padding: 20px; background-color: #f0f0f0; border-radius: 15px;">

 NeptoonC2 is a Command and Control (C2) tool, engineered to provide an optimized and secure platform for cybersecurity operations.
-Utilizing socket-based communication, NeptoonC2 ensures fully encrypted data transmission, using a bespoke implementation of the RSA key exchange algorithm and RSA-based encrypted communication.
+Utilizing socket-based communication, NeptoonC2 ensures fully encrypted data transmission, using a custome implementation of the RSA key exchange algorithm and AES encrypted communication.

 The interface of NeptoonC2 is a web-based, user-centric design, meticulously crafted with a focus on high-level functionality and ease-of-use.
 It is capable of managing multiple users efficiently, enabling the orchestration of a wide range of cybersecurity tactics.